astrofrog/autowheel/README.rst

     python setup.py bdist_wheel --universal

-To use this, you should first follow the instructions for setting up `cibuildwheel <https://github.com/joerick/cibuildwheel>`_, but instead of running::
+To use autowheel, you should first follow the instructions for setting up `cibuildwheel <https://github.com/joerick/cibuildwheel>`_, but instead of running::